 Is brand name fabric better than no name?

 There is no definitive answer to this question.
 Some people believe that fabric from well-known brands is of a higher quality than fabric without a brand name.
-Others maintain that the quality of fabric is not related to the brand name, and is instead determined by the materials used and the manufacturing process.
+Others maintain that the quality of the fabric is not related to the brand name, and is instead determined by the materials used and the manufacturing process.

 Art Gallery Fabrics